 - Turn dough onto a surface lightly dusted with flour.
 Use your hands and shape dough into a 1/4-inch thick circle.

 Note: The longer the treats are baked the more crunchy they will be.
-Allow to cool completely before storing in an airtight container.
+Allow cooling completely before storing in an airtight container.
 Makes approximately 40 (1-inch) treats or 24 (2-inch) treats.

 Tip: For dogs with allergies to chicken products, substitute 1/4 cup unsweetened applesauce for one large egg.

 Pumpkin Dog Biscuits Recipe for Sensitive Stomachs